egomezr/universal_storage_java_fs_api/README.md

 **Listener adapter**

-This adapter is useful for situation where you're needing only one, or two implementation of **UniversalStorageListener** class.
+This adapter is useful for situation where you're needing only one or two implementation of **UniversalStorageListener** class.

 ```java
 public class UniversalStorageListenerAdapter implements UniversalStorageListener {